go-orb/go-orb/README.md

 Orb is a framework for distributed systems development, it can be seen as the successor of [go-micro.dev/v4](https://github.com/go-micro/go-micro).

+## Features

+Go Orb abstracts away the details of distributed systems.
+Here are the main features.

+- **Config** - Load dynamic config from anywhere.
+The config interface provides a way to load application level config from any source such as env vars, file.
+You can merge the sources and even define fallbacks.

+- **Service Discovery** - Automatic service registration and name resolution.
+Service discovery is at the core of Go Orb service development.
+When service A needs to speak to service B it needs the location of that service.
+The default discovery mechanism is multicast DNS (mdns), a zeroconf system.

+- **Message Encoding** - Dynamic message encoding based on content-type.
+The client and server will use codecs along with content-type to seamlessly encode and decode Go types for you.
+Any variety of messages could be encoded and sent from different clients.
+The client and server handle this by default.
+This includes protobuf and json by default.

+- **RPC Client/Server** - RPC based request/response with support for bidirectional streaming.
+We provide an abstraction for synchronous communication.
+A request made to a service will be automatically resolved, load balanced, dialled and streamed.

+- **RPC over event topics** - RPC over event topics, makes RPC even easier.

+- **Pluggable Interfaces** - Go Orb makes use of Go interfaces for each distributed system abstraction.
+Because of this these interfaces are pluggable and allows Go Orb to be runtime agnostic.
+You can plugin any underlying technology.

 ## Examples

 Please see the [examples](https://github.com/go-orb/examples) repo.